MoWaleid/Convlution_Accelerator/AI_HANDOFF.md

 **Purpose:** This is the single self-contained briefing for any AI assistant or engineer continuing this project.
-If you have this file plus repository access, you need nothing else to work effectively.
-Every claim below was verified first-hand as of **2026-09-11**.
+If you have this file plus repository access, you need nothing else to work effectively — it covers the system, the history, the workflow, and **how to talk to the user** (§15).
+Every claim below was verified first-hand; state as of **2026-09-12**, HEAD commit `5d7e416` ("M4: integrate CVH1 hybrid accelerator").

 ---